Kinslee loves chicken. Ok…I should clarify that. She loves fried chicken from restaurants, but turns her nose up to chicken I cook at home.

 How long do you put chicken in buttermilk?

-You’ll want to soak the chicken in buttermilk for a minimum of 8 hours, but you can soak the chicken for up to 48 hours.
-Be sure the chicken is in a glass bowl and is covered, then allow the chicken to marinate in the refrigerator.
+You’ll want to soak the chicken in buttermilk for a minimum of 8 hours, but you can soak the chicken for up to 24 hours.
+Be sure the chicken is in a glass large bowl, rather than a plastic bag, and is covered.
+Then allow the chicken to marinate in the refrigerator.

 Fried Chicken Coating